varadskarmarkar/SE359-459/README.md

 This is our github repo for the agile game we will be developing

-We require all commits to be approved
+We require all feature branch merges with master to be approved